ItsDApples/ItsDApples/README.md

-## DApples!🍎 "Time is like water in a sponge; it will dry up on its own"
+## I am DApples!🍎

 ### Welcome

 - A Minecraft Player
 - Timezone: UTC+8
+"Time is like water in a sponge; it will dry up on its own"

 ### Here